Harold White (RAF officer): Service with No. 141 Squadron

 White, still paired with Allen, was posted to No. 141 Squadron.
 This was based at Ford, but was about to move to Predannack with its Bristol Beaufighter heavy fighters to operate on intruder sorties to German-occupied Europe.
 From April, it was based at Wittering, flying across to the Netherlands and northern Germany, and guided by the Serrate homing device, sought out Luftwaffe night fighters that would otherwise target the RAF's bombers on their way to Germany.
 On the night of 3 July, White damaged a Messerschmitt Bf 110 heavy fighter near Aachen.
 He destroyed a Bf 110 to the southeast of Rheims on another sortie on 15 July.
-This was piloted by Major Paul-Hubert Rauh, a Luftwaffe flying ace who survived the encounter and would go to claim 31 aerial victories.
+This was piloted by Major Paul-Hubert Rauh, a Luftwaffe flying ace who survived the encounter and would go on to claim 31 aerial victories.
 He shot down a Junkers Ju 88 night fighter to the north of Lingen on 17 August, also damaging a Bf 110 near Groningen the same night; the latter had attacked White's aircraft but he was able to evade and engaged the Bf 110.
 On 6 September he destroyed a Ju 88 over Rheims.
 These successes led to White being awarded the Distinguished Flying Cross (DFC) later that month.
 Allen also received the DFC, but his was not announced until November.
 The citation for White's DFC, published in The London Gazette, read:

 This officer has completed numerous sorties over enemy territory and has displayed great skill and determination throughout.
 In July, 1943, he shot down a Messerschmitt 110, while during another sortie in August, 1943, he engaged 3 hostile aircraft in separate combats.
 In the latter engagement his opponent's aircraft was seen to spiral towards the ground in flames and explode on impact.